LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Post-conversation-survey(overview).md

 Make sure that:

 * All actions are populated and make sense.
 If you chose a ‘Continue sequence’ action for a brick, make sure that there is another brick that follows it in the sequence.
-* If "Enabled survey for channels thaat are not compatible with LiveEngage rich content (e.g. SMS)" is enabled in settings, make sure that the “Text Fallback” Tab has some text defined in it.
+* If "Enabled survey for channels thaat are not compatible with rich content (e.g. SMS)" is enabled in settings, make sure that the “Text Fallback” Tab has some text defined in it.
 Without it you won’t be able to publish to AC.
 * Make sure your survey doesn’t contain Unassigned Sequences.
 Delete them if not needed.

 ### Q: I configured the post conversation survey but when the conversation ends I get the old CSAT question survey?
 Why?